Hive-Academy/Anubis-MCP/memory-bank/ProjectOverview.md

 ---

-**The MCP Workflow Manager represents the next generation of AI-assisted development tools, providing the structure, intelligence, and quality assurance needed for successful software development in the AI era.**
+**The Anubis represents the next generation of AI-assisted development tools, providing the structure, intelligence, and quality assurance needed for successful software development in the AI era.**